-(a) Salary increases.
+(a) Salary Increases.

-- (1) Any combination of salary increases for an individual in a single fiscal year, including merit increases and those resulting from reclassification and promotion, which result in a salary that is 25% greater than the employee's salary prior to the increase shall require prior approval by the Laboratory Director.
-Salary increases that exceed 15% shall be reported annually to the Contracting Officer. - (2) An administrative stipend may be paid to an employee who is temporarily assigned responsibilities of a higher level position or other significant duties not part of the employee's regular position.
-The sum of stipend and base salary shall not exceed the maximum salary of the higher level position.
-The Laboratory Director must authorize administrative stipends that exceed 15% of the appointee's annual base salary.
-The entire amount of the stipend shall be removed when the employee reverts back to their original position.
-All stipends shall be reported annually to the Contracting Officer.

-- (3) Notwithstanding any other term or condition set forth in this Contract, the Contracting Officer's approval of compensation actions pursuant to Section H Clause entitled "Employee Compensation: Pay and Benefits" will consider: - A. relative alignment of proposed salaries with subordinate levels: - B. available market data, comparing total-cash compensation; and - C. total compensation relative to the Executive Compensation Benchmark Amount established periodically by the Office of Federal Procurement Policy (OFPP).
+- (1) An administrative stipend may be paid to an employee who is temporarily assigned responsibilities of a higher level position or other significant duties not part of the employee's regular position.
+The sum of the stipend and base salary shall not exceed the maximum salary of the higher level position.
+The Laboratory Director may authorize an administrative stipend up to 15% of the appointee's annual base salary for a period not to exceed one year. - (2) Notwithstanding any other term or condition set forth in this contract, the Contracting Officer's approval of compensation actions pursuant to the H Clause entitled "Employee Compensation: Pay and Benefits will consider: - (A) relative alignment of proposed salaries with subordinate levels; - (B) available market data, comparing total-cash compensation; and - (C) total compensation relative to the maximum compensation reimbursement level, per the Bipartisan Budget Act of 2013 (BBA), Section 702, Limitation on Allowable Government Contractor Compensation Costs.